Frequently Asked Questions

 How do I apply to the Maritime Studies program?

 To be admitted to the Maritime Studies program you must complete the regular University of Connecticut application process.
-To receive a UConn application, contact the Office of Undergraduate Admissions at 2131 Hillside Road, U-88, Storrs, CT 06269 or call (860) 486-3137.
-Students may access the application online if they choose at http://www.ctmentor.org/applications/university_of_connecticut/apply.html.
-For questions regarding general admission to University of Connecticut, visit http://admissions.uconn.edu/or call the above phone number for assistance.
+Students may access the application online if they choose at https://averypoint.uconn.edu/admissions/prospective-students/.
+For questions regarding general admission to University of Connecticut, visit https://averypoint.uconn.edu/admissions/prospective-students/ or call the UConn Avery Point Admissions office at 860-405-9026 for assistance.
+Transfer students can apply using the UConn application found at https://admissions.uconn.edu/apply/transfer/.

 What type of housing is available?

-At Avery Point, housing is available through a local apartment complex.
-Please call (860) 405-9026 for more information.
+At Avery Point, housing is available through local apartment complexes.
+Visit the UConn off-campus housing website, https://offcampushousing.uconn.edu/ or call Admissions at (860) 405-9026 for more information.

 Where is the Avery Point campus located?